AdobeDocs/advertising.en/help/search-social-commerce/notifications/notifications-push-enable-disable.md

 *Beta Feature*

 You can enable notifications within Search, Social, & Commerce, where they appear according to the browser's notification conventions.
-On devices using [!DNL Microsoft® Windows], notifications are displayed in the bottom right of the screen (system tray).
+On devices using [!DNL Microsoft Windows], notifications are displayed in the bottom right of the screen (system tray).
 On [!DNL Apple Mac] devices, notifications are displayed in the right menu.

 Push notifications are available in the following browsers:

 * [!DNL Google Chrome] 40 and higher

-* [!DNL Microsoft® Edge] 17 and higher
+* [!DNL Microsoft Edge] 17 and higher

 * [!DNL Mozilla Firefox] 44 and higher